aragon/osx/Readme.md

         - call functions in external contracts
     - Providing general technical utilities like callback handling and others
 2. **Permissions:** Permissions are an integral part of any DAO and the center of our protocol architecture.
 The Permissions manager **manages permissions for the DAO** by specifying which addresses have permission to call distinct functions on contracts associated with your DAO.
 This Permissions manager lives inside the DAO contract.
-3. **Plugins**: Any custom functionality can be aded or removed through plugins, allowing you to **fully customize your DAO**.
+3. **Plugins**: Any custom functionality can be added or removed through plugins, allowing you to **fully customize your DAO**.
 You'll find some base templates of plugins within the `plugins` folder of the *Core Contracts*.
 Some examples of plugins that DAOs could install are:
     - Governance (e.g., token voting, one-person one-vote)
     - Asset management (e.g., ERC-20 or NFT minting, token streaming, DeFi)
     - Membership (governing budget allowances, gating access, curating a member list)